 Harvard released a survey that indicated the majority of Americans were dissatisfied with their managed care organization.
 This situation is far worse than being dissatisfied!
 These cancer patients are being deceived into believing they are untreatable.
 They have no way to find the truth.
 They are not being given a chance at having their life saved or extended.

 There are two truisms in cancer: there is no type of cancer from which some people have not been cured and there is no type of cancer for which there is no treatment!
 Please!
 Please!
 Please remember those two statements.
 If a doctor says there is nothing that can be done, he is wrong and he should look up the facts and find out what treatments are being given that could possibly help.
 One patient was told that no lung cancer patient lives longer than 5 years!
 Here I am 19 years out and playing tennis daily and enjoying life.
-Look at any of our Cancer Survivor Parks and find the 5 year survivors of the particular type of cancer on the computer.

 Furthermore, it has been clinically proven that the treatments given by an optimistic physician are more effective than those given by a skeptical physician.
 Now, more than ever, it is vital to find a qualified oncologist who believes he can successfully treat the patient or will try.
 Everyone should have a right to make an informed decision!